Cogut Institute for the Humanities

 The awardees will be required to submit a detailed summary of the project at the end of their funding term.
 If funds in the amount of $1,000 or more remain at the completion of the project, the surplus funds should be returned to the Executive Hub of the NEHC.

-Please email us at humanities-institute@brown.edu for questions about the application process and Megan Fossa, Assistant Director of the Center for the Arts and Humanities at Colby College, mefossa@colby.edu for broader questions about the program.
+Please review the FAQ and email Megan Fossa, Assistant Director of the Center for the Arts and Humanities at Colby College (mefossa@colby.edu) for broader questions about the program.